 One of the best books ever written!

 Bit of trivia about Jonathan Evison: (1) He learned how to write by voraciously reading novels, starting at a young age.
 (2) One of his favorite authors is Dickens.
 (3) His third novel was adapted into the movie Fundamentals of Caring, starring Paul Rudd, Craig Roberts, and Selena Gomez (Netflix).
-(4) He was a founding member of March of Crimes (punk/pre-grunge) that also happened to be the first band for bassist Ben Shepherd (Soundgarden) and guitarist Stone Gossard (Pearl Jam).
-(5) He was once a radio DJ and has an impressive/extensive vinyl collection, including albums from one of my favorite bands Wilco/Jeff Tweedy.
+(4) He was a founding member of March of Crimes (punk/pre-grunge) that also happened to include bassist Ben Shepherd (Soundgarden) and guitarist Stone Gossard (Pearl Jam).
+(5) When he was young, he created and published a fan zine about the music scene, and he now has an impressive/extensive vinyl collection, including albums from one of my favorite bands Wilco/Jeff Tweedy.